-At times, the games were overly competitive, over the top.
+At times, the games were overly competitive.
 Is that unusual?
 I don’t think so.
 Competing — especially winning — gave the boys confidence.

 It was even more exciting to go on a one-week trip to Nova Scotia, Prince Edward Island and other parts of New Brunswick, which we did every summer.
 That was quite the adventure.
 The boys cranked up the radio and sang along to the hits of the day.
 We slept in large tents, drank pop, pigged out on potato chips … and cooked our own food, usually hamburgers.
 Pigged out on those too.
 Concerns about high cholesterol were light years away.

 Not once did we pull over at McDonalds or Tim Hortons, because there weren’t any.

 Don used his own vehicle to drive the boys to and from games and to trips across the Maritimes, but he wasn’t alone.
 His brothers, Dale and Cecil, helped … as did Charlie Gilbert, Jack Lutes, Paul Thomas, Bill Vienneau Senior, Reverend Robert Steeves, Brian Brooks, John Szekeres and Rick Stymiest.
 Their payment was nothing more than hot dogs, burgers, soft drinks … and a Thank You card.